 (By the late 1980s, “conservationists” in Texas and Alabama had already won exclusive access to the species, leaving Mississippi as the only American state on the Gulf of Mexico with management equitable enough to maintain both a sport and commercial red drum fishery.)

 - Sharing is the best way to sustain a fishery: The two-party system is all about checks and balances.

 Like the Republicans and Democrats, the sport and commercial interests keep a check on each other.

-- Scapegoating of commercial users by recreational users isn’t unique to the red drum, or even fisheries in general—it’s a distinctly American tradition of wildlife management which, unfortunately, hasn’t always resulted in long-term abundance.
+- Scapegoating of commercial users by recreational users isn’t unique to the red drum, or even fisheries in general—it’s a distinctly American tradition of wildlife management that has rarely resulted in sustainable abundance.

 Ask most any recreational fisherman on the Gulf Coast what happened to the redfish, and he’ll recite, “Paul Prudhomme invented blacked redfish, commercial fishermen nearly wiped out the reds, and we saved them.
 Just look how they came back after we banned the sale of redfish and took away the commercial fishermen’s nets.”

-We know, of course, that at the same time commercial fishermen were excluded from the fishery, managers also severely restricted the multitude of recreational anglers, which left millions more fish in the water.
+We know, of course, that at the same time politicians excluded commercial fishermen from the fishery, the multitude of recreational fishermen was also severely restricted, which left millions more fish in the water.